Victims of online harassment may choose to ignore their harassers

-Choosing not to respond to online abuse is powerful.
-From our experience, online harassers don't care what you respond with but however you respond - negatively or positively, you have responded.
+If you are being harassed online, choosing not to respond to online abuse is powerful.
+From our experience, online harassers do not care what you respond with but however you respond - negatively or positively, you have responded.

 A response is all the perpetrator of online harassment needed: acknowledgement and confirmation.
 A response has given them attention.
 They then may decide to get more creative and escalate the harassment.